Curtis Warren: Charrington and acquittal

-In the late 1980s, he came to a working agreement with Middlesbrough businessman Brian Charrington.
-In September 1991, using Charrington's personal yacht, the two men sailed to France on then-legal British visitor passports.
+In the late 1980s, he came to an agreement with Middlesbrough car dealer Brian Charrington.
+In September 1991, the two men sailed to France on Charrington's personal yacht on then-legal British visitor passports.
 They then travelled to Venezuela on British 10-year passports, and arranged a deal with the Cali cartel to smuggle cocaine in steel boxes, concealed in lead ingots.

 On arrival in the UK, HM Customs and Excise cut open one ingot, but found nothing.
 Having let the shipment pass, they were later informed by Dutch police that the drugs were held in the steel boxes; by which time Charrington, Warren and the shipment were untraceable.
 However, a second shipment of 907 kg using the same method was already in transit from South America.

 When the shipment landed in the UK in early 1992, Charrington, Warren and twenty-six others were placed under arrest in a prosecution brought by HM Customs and Excise.
 However, in preliminary court procedures, it was revealed by police that Charrington was a police informant for the North-East Regional Crime Squad.
 HM Customs officials went forward with their prosecution, despite protests from his police "handlers" Harry Knaggs and Ian Weedon.
 In Newcastle Crown Court, it was alleged that Warren was so well informed, that he knew the length of the largest drill bit owned by HM Customs, and therefore the size/depth of the required ingots.
 Eventually, through Conservative MP Tim Devlin, a meeting was arranged in which Customs was ordered to drop charges against Charrington on 28 January 1993.
 The case was dropped, with all accused including Warren acquitted of all charges.

 It is alleged that on release, Warren purposefully walked past the HM Customs agents, saying: "I'm off to spend my £87 million from the first shipment and you can't touch me."
 Several months later, Knaggs was spotted by HM Customs officials driving a £70,000 BMW, previously registered to Charrington.

-Netherlands
+The Netherlands

 Warren returned to Liverpool.
-But with the combination of various ritual killings of several organised crime figures, and the police pursuing him following the high-profile case failure, he decided he had to move.
+But with the combination of various ritual killings of several organised crime figures, and the police pursuing him following the high-profile case failure, he had to move.

 In 1995, Warren relocated to a villa in Sassenheim in the Netherlands.
-He owns casinos in Spain; discos in Turkey; a vineyard in Bulgaria; land in the Gambia; and money stashed away in Swiss bank accounts.
-He could have retired rich, but decided to continue.
+He owned casinos in Spain, discos in Turkey, a vineyard in Bulgaria, land in the Gambia and had money stashed away in Swiss bank accounts.
+He could have retired rich, but decided to continue importing drugs.

-Monitored by police calling his contacts in the UK, it was now that Warren's photographic memory was useful for him: he never called contacts by their names, but code words; all of the Swiss bank account details were kept in his mind, never written down; he never kept accounts for his drug dealing business.
+Monitored by police while calling his contacts in the UK, it was now apparent that Warren's photographic memory was useful for him: he never called contacts by their names, but code words.
+All Swiss bank account details were kept in his head, and never written down.
+He never kept accounts for his drug dealing business.
 The result was that he had an unlimited credit line from cartels in South America, and with cannabis traffickers in Turkey and Eastern Europe.